melhzy/melhzy/README.md

 - 👋 Hi, I’m @melhzy.
 - 👀 I’m interested in building neural networks from scratch.
-- 🌱 I’m currently learning partial derivatives.
+- 🌱 I’m currently learning large language model implementation in Alzheimer's disease.
 - 💞️ I’m looking to collaborate on deep learning.
-- 📫 I's reachable through melhzy@gmail.com.
+- 📫 I'm reachable through melhzy@gmail.com.

 <!---
 melhzy/melhzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.